 Why the Dashain Festival is Celebrated?

 Dashain symbolizes the victory of good over evil.
 During Dashain, Maa Durga bless her devotees with divine power to maintain the prosperity of the individual, family, and society.

 The 10th day of the Dashain festival is termed as Bijaya Dashami.
 Nepali all around the world celebrates Dashain by wearing Tika and Jamara.
 Tika is made of rice, yogurt, and red vermilion powder.
 The redness and whiteness included in Tika symbolize peace and prosperity.
 Likewise, Jamara represents the direct blessing of Maa Durga.
 The red also symbolizes the blood that ties the family together.

 Every individual has certain good as well as bad characteristics.
-To eradicate the bad and evil attribute, we need the blessing and power of Maa Durga.
+To eradicate the bad and evil attributes, we need the blessing and power of Maa Durga.
 So, it is believed that one is able to maintain goodness and receives power to remove evil attributes through Dashain Tika and Jamara.
-Dashain festival provides the blessings from elders as well as Maa Durga through tika and Jamara.
+Dashain festival provides blessings from elders as well as Maa Durga through tika and Jamara.

 Animal sacrifices are the norms during Dashain, as the festival commemorates the mythical bloody battles between the "divine" and "demonic" powers.
-The proponents of animal sacrifice interpret that this sacrificial act as the symbolic sacrifice of our animal qualities.
+The proponents of animal sacrifice interpret that this sacrificial act is the symbolic sacrifice of our animal qualities.

 When is Dashain Celebrated in Nepal?